charmarr/.github/profile/README.md

 - **COS Stack** - A charmed canonical observability stack is an existing premade observability solution
 - **Charmed Service Mesh** (which I co-develop and maintain) - Could be simply integrated into the servarr stack

-Even though service mesh is overkill for a home server and probably you gotta be insane and have no life to do that, hey, I'm both of those things, so...
+Even though service mesh is overkill for a home server and probably you gotta be insane and have no life to do that, hey, I got both of those things, so...

 ### Why This Approach? 🤔

 This solved two of the major problems I had with existing ARR solutions:
 1. **Automated cross-application configuration** through relations
+2. **Charm based thin automation wrappers** that could resolve some complexities of K8s including networking, storage, ingress, etc.
 2. **Modular opt-in features** like observability, service mesh, secrets management, etc.

 But to take advantage of all the previously mentioned stuff, the ARR applications must be "charmed."
 And hence the **Charmarr project** was born.